AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-01-optimizing-images-for-the-web.md

 - Improves your first contentful paint (FCP) and largest contentful paint (LCP) [Lighthouse metrics](https://web.dev/performance-scoring/#lighthouse-6).
 - Respects your user's bandwidth, rather than carelessly consuming several MB of network data.

 That last point is especially important since Google uses [mobile-first indexing](https://developers.google.com/search/mobile-sites/mobile-first-indexing) to rank your site, and many mobile plans are throttled at 3G speeds.
 Translation?
-Improving your page load speed can give your users a better mobile experience and potentially improve your ranking on Google*.
+Improving your page load speed can give your users a better mobile experience and potentially improve your ranking on Google.

+{% aside %}
-> *Of course, there are [many other Lighthouse metrics](https://web.dev/lighthouse-performance/) that you'll want to consider when optimizing images for the web.
+  Of course, there are [many other Lighthouse metrics](https://web.dev/lighthouse-performance/) that you'll want to consider when optimizing images for the web.
 Page load speed is just one such factor.
+{% endaside %}

 [Most browsers support WebP](https://caniuse.com/#search=webp), so there's really no reason not to use it: